ridiculous/drg/README.md

 rake drg:pin
 ```

-This task will update your Gemfile with the gem's full version.
+This task will update your Gemfile with the gem's approximate version.
 It'll change:

 ```ruby
 gem 'rails'